b20n/bukkit/README.md

 %% Read statistics from the histogram. bukkit_hdr:read(Hdr).

+%% read/1 will also take a list of histograms and merge them at call time.
+%% The dimensions (lowest, highest, sigfig) of all histograms passed to read/1 must be identical.
+{ok, OtherHdr} = bukkit_hdr:new().
+bukkit_hdr:read([Hdr, OtherHdr]).
 ```

 `bukkit_hdr` does not implement any niceties such as a naming service or